Server API Room API

 Set frequency the patched state should be sent to all clients.
 Default is 50ms (20fps)

-Set the room listing as private (or revert to public, if false is provided).
+Set the room listing as private - or revert it to public, if false is provided.

 }